clanc9/tsimplejson/doc/README.md

 <br>

-### Global variable
+### Global variables

 NB_LINE : the number of rows read by the component.
 This is an After variable and it returns an integer.

-NB_LINE_OK : the number of rows that had a valid JSON string that could be processed.
+NB_LINE_OK : the number of rows that had a valid JSON string.
 This is an After variable and it returns an integer.

 NB_LINE_REJECTED : the number of rows that had an invalid JSON string.
 This is an After variable and it returns an integer.

 <br>